Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: More on Examples

-The discontinuity points of $g_{u,\al}$ are included in those configurations of points with either no point in $\cfu$ or at least two points with the same distance from the origin in $\cfu$.
+As in the case of the strip \pom, it can be shown that if $d_\al$ is not continuous at $\phi\in\n^0$ then either there is no point in the interior of $\cfu$ or there is a point on the perimeter of $\cfu_0(\phi)$.

 Note that since $\ufa_{n-1}$ is a stopping set and $(\cfu+\xfai)\cap\ufa_{n-1}$ has no point of the point process other than $\xfui$, $X_{n+1}$ is distributed as in a Poisson point process in $\cfui+\xfai$ given the fact that some parts contain no point.
-Therefore since the discontinuities of $g_{u,\al}$ are of probability zero under the Poisson distribution, they are of probability zero under all $\cp_0^{g_{u,\al},n}$ and hence Theorem~\ref{regenver} proves the statements of the proposition. \end{proof}
+Therefore since the discontinuities of $d_{\al}$ are of probability zero under the Poisson distribution, they are of probability zero under all $\cp_0^{d_{\al},n}$ and hence Theorem~\ref{regenver} proves the statements of the proposition. \end{proof}

-The statement of Proposition~\ref{fuapa} is also true in the case $\al=\pi/2$ and can be proved using ideas similar to these in the proof for $\al<\pi/2$.
+The statement of Proposition~\ref{fuapa} is also true in the case $\al=\pi/2$ and can be proved using ideas similar to those in the proof for $\al<\pi/2$.
 However the technical details of the proof in this case may hide the main idea and this case is hence ignored in the proposition.